DamnWidget/anaconda_go/README.md

 }
 ```

+### Explore Packages

+In a similar way, AnacondaGO offers a panel to explore all the packages installed in your `GOPATH` as well as all the packages present in the standard library.

+#### Usage

+In the *Command Palette* select **AnacondaGO: Explore Packages** and press enter

+#### Suggested keybindings

+We don't suggest any keybinding for this feature

 ### Symbol under the cursor analysis and navigation

 AnacondaGO is able to analyze whatever (non ambiguous) symbol under the current cursor position and present a panel with information or a browsing panel.

 #### Usage

 Just situate the cursor over the symbol that you want to analyze and use the *Command Palette* command **AnacondaGO: Analyze Symbol**.
-Alternatively you can also click the right mouse button and select the same option in the contextual menu that is shown under the Anaconda menu entry.
+Alternatively you can also click the right mouse button and select the same option in the contextual menu that is shown under the AnacondaGO menu entry.

 If you want to browse the symbol contents use the *Command Palette* command **AnacondaGO: Browse Symbol**.
 Alternatively you can also click the right mouse button and select the same option in the contextual menu that is shown under the Anaconda menu entry.